fsprojekti/shr-mfg-robotic-arm-warehouse/README.md

 	* the limit of receiveBuffer occupation before internal process starts relocating packages is 2
 	* relocations (from receiveBuffer or any of the storage docks) are made to the least occupied location
 	* unload tasks are made directly to the dispatch dock (robot car) bypassing the dispatch buffer
-	* move speeds (when calling the /move command) and move durations (when calling the /moveTo command) are calculated adaptively based on the start and finish location
+	* move speeds (when calling the /move command) are set in the configuration
+	* move durations (when calling the /moveTo command) are calculated adaptively based on the start and finish location
-	* setTimeout times used when calling the robotic arm commands are determined based on the start and finish locations to prevent too fast or too slow movements --> these times are currently hardcoded --> **TODO: parametrization**
+	* setTimeout times used when calling the robotic arm commands are determined based on the start and finish locations to prevent too fast or too slow movements
 	* robotic arm currently does not use the camera to recognize the package (by using the AprilTags) and position exactly above the center of the package; **this is planned for the future in the separate project**: https://github.com/fsprojekti/shr-mfg-robotic-arm-visual-detection
 	* a vast majority of the app parameters are read from config.json file